 - 7.2.1 Policing is non-devolved.
 There are four police force areas in Wales: North Wales, Dyfed-Powys, Gwent and South Wales.
-Following the Police Reform and Social Responsibility Act 2011, each police force area now has a directly-elected Police and Crime Commissioner (PCC), who holds the police to account on behalf of the local-population of the area which they serve.
-The PCCs replaced Police Authorities, and it has been suggested that they It is worth noting that the introduction of Police and Crime Commissioners last year-represented a substantial decentralisation from the Home Office, reversing a previous trend towards centralisation.
-The Home Secretary nevertheless retains wide powers which he / she could use and is.
-The Home Secretary is essentially responsible for the legislative framework, for policing, funding and for setting the strategic-policing requirement.
-The Home Secretary nevertheless retains wide powers which she could use. - 7.2.2 While policing is non-devolved, However, many areas of devolved policy influence levels of offending and criminality, including local government, health and education.
+Following the Police Reform and Social Responsibility Act 2011, each police force area now has a directly-elected Police and Crime Commissioner (PCC), who holds the police to account on behalf of the population of the area which they serve.
+The PCCs replaced Police Authorities, and they represent a substantial decentralisation from the Home Office, reversing a previous trend towards centralisation.
+The Home Secretary nevertheless retains wide powers and is responsible for the legislative framework, for funding and for setting the strategic policing requirement. - 7.2.2 While policing is non-devolved, many areas of devolved policy influence levels of offending and criminality, including local government, health and education.
 There are also close links with the devolved emergency services (the ambulance and fire services).
-We understand that Tthe four police forces in Wales work closely with their devolved partners.
-This , which has helped to identify shared priorities and deliver efficient, value for money and citizen-focused services.
-An example of this cooperation; for example, is that police forces working alongside local authorities and Community Safety Partnerships to deliver Domestic Abuse and Substance Misuse strategies.
-The police forces are also They have developed strong relationships with devolved and non devolved partners and are fully involved in Local Service Boards in the 22-local authorities in Wales, and in the Welsh Government-led Public Service Leadership Group in Wales, which provides leadership for collaborative work to improve public services in Wales. - 7.2.3 Direct Collaboration between the police forces in Wales and the Welsh Government has developed over time, withup to the four Chief Constables attending a meeting of the Welsh Government Cabinet in 2012. and tThe introduction of elected Police and Crime Commissioners (PCCs) has presenteds an opportunity for further co-operative work llaboration and we understand that there are regular meetings between the Commissioners PCCs and Welsh Ministers, as there are between senior police officers and officials of the Welsh Government.
+We understand that the four police forces in Wales work closely with their devolved partners.
+This has helped identify shared priorities and deliver efficient and citizen-focused services.
+An example of this cooperation is that police forces work alongside local authorities and Community Safety Partnerships to deliver Domestic Abuse and Substance Misuse strategies.
+The police forces are also involved in Local Service Boards in the local authorities in Wales, and in the Welsh Government-led Public Service Leadership Group, which provides leadership for collaborative work to improve public services. - 7.2.3 Direct collaboration between the police forces in Wales and the Welsh Government has developed over time, with the four Chief Constables attending a meeting of the Welsh Government Cabinet in 2012.
+The introduction of elected Police and Crime Commissioners has presented an opportunity for further co-operative work and we understand that there are regular meetings between the PCCs and Welsh Ministers, as there are between senior police officers and officials of the Welsh Government. - 7.2.4 Collaboration to date has delivered a number of jointly funded projects1:

-- 7.2.4 Collaboration to date has delivered a number of jointly funded projects: (funding is considered further below): - 500 additional community support officers; - Tarian, the Southern Wales Regional Organised Crime Unitresponse to Serious Organised, funded by the three forces in southern Wales, Home Office grants and the Welsh Government (Crime: £642\000k in 2012/13); and - £2.5m funding from the Welsh Government for the All Wales Community Schools Liaison Core Programme (matching the UK Government's contribution).
+1 Funding is considered further later

+- 500 additional community support officers; - Tarian, the Southern Wales Regional Organised Crime Unit, funded by the three forces in southern Wales, Home Office grants and the Welsh Government (£642 000 in 2012/13); and - £2.5million funding from the Welsh Government for the All Wales Community Schools Liaison Core Programme (matching the UK Government's contribution).